trombik/jekyll-site-info.mkrsgh.org/makerspace/_posts/2021-08-18-ESP32-and-ESP8266-Development-on-FreeBSD.md

 performing `OTA`, etc. Even when there are many libraries available, it is still repetitive, and boring.  `esphome` do these routines, and you can focus on the core logic.
-All your code is in a `YAML` file, but you can implement quite complex logics.  `esphome` is actually using `platformio` as their build system.
+All your code is in a `YAML` file, but you can implement quite complex logic.  `esphome` is actually using `platformio` as their build system.
 If `platformio` works on your machine, `esphome` should work, too.
 `esphome` is C++ framework, using `esp8266/Arduino` behind the scene.
 That means you need to install my `devel/esp-quick-toolchain` port.